Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Until the end of the target's next turn

 </div>

 As you curse your foe, strange coincidences begin to pile up against them.
-Make a Focus attack against a creature of your choice within range.
+Make a special attack against Focus against a creature of your choice within range.
 If you hit, apply two stacks of cursed.

 ### Curse of Woe - Miracle